MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/SecretManagement/how-to/using-secrets-in-automation.md

 > This is a Windows-only solution, but another option is to use a secure variable provided by a CI
 > system like GitHub Actions.

-The automation script needs to unlock the vault to retrieve the screts needed in the script.
+The automation script needs to unlock the vault to retrieve the secrets needed in the script.
 The `Unlock-SecretStore` cmdlet is used to unlock the **SecretStore** for this session.
 The password timeout was configured for 1 hour.
 The vault remains unlocked in the session for that amount of time.
 After the timeout, the vault must be unlocked again before secrets can be accessed.